Gardening organically since 1968

 are big and strong, like plants that come in 4-inch pots.

 - Deter.
-Leg Up (see side bar) sells urine from predators such as mountain lions, to deter deer.
+Leg Up (see below at end) sells urine from predators such as mountain lions, to deter deer.
 I don't know if

 it works or not.
 A friend swears that the sound of a cougar